Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 We focus on three different surfaces: graphite, $\alpha-$Al$_{2}$O$_{3}$ (0001), and graphene-coated $\alpha-$Al$_{2}$O$_{3}$ (see Fig. \ref{fig:surfaces}).
 We use Monte Carlo (MC) sampling of thousands of molecular dynamics (MD) trajectories, which are obtained using the open-source LAMMPS~\cite{lammps} package and HyperQueue~\cite{HyperQueue} (more details in the Supplementary Material (SM)).

-The graphite surface is modeled as a multilayered slab comprising 1690 carbon atoms arranged in five stacked honeycomb layers (Fig. \ref{fig:surfaces}a).
-The alumina substrate is represented by a stoichiometric Al-terminated $\alpha-$Al$_{2}$O$_{3}$ (0001) slab—the thermodynamically most stable termination due to its lowest surface energy among all possible $\alpha-$Al$_{2}$O$_{3}$ facets~\cite{hutner_stoichiometric_2024,marmier_ab_2004}.
-The $\alpha-$Al$_{2}$O$_{3}$ slab contains 36 atomic layers (i.e., 12 repetitions of the bulk unit triple-layer motif: Al–O$_{3}$–Al), see Fig. \ref{fig:surfaces}b.
+The graphite surface is modeled as a multilayered slab comprising 1690 carbon atoms arranged in five stacked honeycomb layers (left slab in Fig. \ref{fig:surfaces}).
+The alumina substrate is represented by a stoichiometric Al-terminated $\alpha-$Al$_{2}$O$_{3}$ (0001) slab—the thermodynamically most stable termination due to its lowest surface energy among all possible $\alpha-$Al$_{2}$O$_{3}$ facets~\cite{hutner_stoichiometric_2024,marmier_ab_2004,Ou2022,Ramogayana2021,Biaggne2021}.
+The $\alpha-$Al$_{2}$O$_{3}$ slab contains 36 atomic layers, i.e., 12 repetitions of the bulk unit triple-layer motif: Al–O$_{3}$–Al (central slab in Fig. \ref{fig:surfaces}).
 Details on the generation and thermalization of the slabs from NPT and NVT MD are discussed in the SM.